ProLiFeX: from plastic waste to component of compost bags

 The project started more than a year ago now and the first phase is now complete.
 “The first phase consisted of properly understanding what we have in terms of granulate (plastic pellets) and any potential problems with it.
 For example, there was a certain, unpleasant smell to it, which we have since improved.
 Right now we are testing what percentage of recycled material can be used in this new film.
 100% recycled material is probably not possible, because then you sacrifice too much in terms of quality, but whether it will be 60% or for example 50/50, we are investigating that now.”

 As for the future of the project, Jaap knows: “Ultimately, we want to get to the point where we can make a high-quality consumer product using the highest possible percentage of recycled material.
-So the next step, once we have found the ideal plastic combination, is to make compost bags.
-We estimate that we will be able to tell more about the results by the end of this year.
-The goal is to launch a prototype of those compost bags in early 2022!”
+So the next step, once we have found the ideal plastic combination, is to make compost bags.”